 The FDA released the Electronic Records and Signatures Rule, known as 21 CFR Part 11 in August 1997.* This rule defines the requirements for use of electronic documents in place of paper documents.
 The law specifies the system elements, controls, and procedures that are necessary to ensure the reliability of electronically stored records.

 This software license for the Attune acoustic focusing cytometers supports compliance with 21 CFR Part 11 FDA guidelines for Security, Auditing, and Electronic Signatures using a SAE console.
 The Attune 21 CFR software is available for use only for flow cytometry data on Windows 10 computers.

 |The software enables the administrator to restrict access to authorized personnel via user ID and password.||The software allows the administrator to set expiration duration for both passwords and user IDs.
 In addition, the system will log users out after established duration of inactivity.|

 |ID and password must be re-entered to sign or modify a record.||Event notification automatically records and reports any forgery attempts in the administrator dashboard.|

 |The software lets the administrator set access and manipulation controls at a granular level over various software functions and options using user role definitions.|

-Auditing features track actions performed by users and changes to the SAE module settings.
+Auditing features track actions performed by users and changes to the Security Auditing Electronic signatures (SAE) module settings.
 The SAE module automatically audits some actions silently.
-This allows the administrator to audit specific user actions and specify the audit mode, as well as generate reports of audited user actions, SEE module changes, software, and instrument activity.
+This allows the administrator to audit specific user actions and specify the audit mode, as well as generate reports of audited user actions, SAE module changes, software, and instrument activity.